 Beach No. 5’s exclusive beauty

-Beach No 5 is a more secluded beauty, guarded against the view of the tourists by a ring of palms.
-Beach No. 5 brings the taste of true tropics to your vacation.
+Beach No 5, also know as the Vijay Nagar beach, is a more secluded beauty, guarded against the view of the tourists by a ring of palms.
+It brings the taste of true tropics to your vacation.
 There are several thatched resting areas, natural shades of palm groves and unique shallow waters that you can walk through.
 You can walk into the bay for miles since the low tide drains the water considerably, leaving only sea foam, bits of corals, a rainbow of snails and crabs visible for miles on end.

 While most tourists choose hotels and resorts in Port Blair, Havelock provides a much richer, more luxurious and exclusive experience when it comes to beach-front properties and quieter stays.